April 1, 2025

 Remove from transcriptRemove the filler word or phrase only from the script without affecting the audio.

-2. Delete text
+2. Delete text to edit your media

 With Delete, you can non-destructively remove both the script content and associated media.
 Just highlight a section of script, and press Delete (macOS) or Backspace (Windows).